-We met in Bernette's office and discussed what the book would be like.
-I remember that, at one point, Grace mentioned the kids' game "I Spy With My Little Eye."
+To get the first book started, we met in Bernette's office and discussed what the book would be like.
+I remember that, at one point, editor Grace mentioned the kids' game "I Spy With My Little Eye."
 I wrote that down and eventually used the words "I spy" to start every riddle.
 Those two little words are very powerful because they establish the main character and the story of the book.
 The main character is the reader - or the child being read to.
 The story is about the main character becoming a hero by finding everything in the riddle - and even a superhero by finding everything in the extra credit riddle as well.

-At the time I had published 30 children's books, illustrated by various artists, such as Susan Jeffers, Steven Kellogg, and Jerry Pinkney.
+At the time we started work on I SPY, I had published 30 children's books, illustrated by various artists, such as Susan Jeffers, Steven Kellogg, and Jerry Pinkney.
 In all thirty of those books, I had written the text first, sold it to a publisher, who then asked an illustrator to create the pictures.
 I SPY was going to be different.
 Right from the start Walter, Carol and I worked together as we had on the magazine.

 I am grateful that Carol was a wonderful designer.
 She advised Walter when he needed it, designed an elegantly simple page that showed Walter's photos as big as they could be with a clean, clear text underneath, and delivered all the mechanicals (final layouts) to Scholastic.